FredHutch/sc-training/dask/README.md

 Now let's start a new Dask cluster using the 'grabdask' script.
 When the script asks how many workers we want we answer 64.
+(Note: If the cluster does not have resources for that many workers you may try our legacy nodes in the Boneyard queue 'grabdask -p boneyard' or request fewer workers)

 ```
 petersen@rhino1:/home…-training/dask$ grabdask